 Perkins have made available the products recommended below in order to assist in the correct operation, service and maintenance of your engine and your machine.
 The instructions for the use of each product are given on the outside of each container.
 These products are available from your Perkins distributor.

 POWERPART Antifreeze

 Protects the cooling system against frost and corrosion.
-Part number 1 litre 21825166 or 5 litres 21825167.
+Part number 21825166.